 - Respectfully interacting with colleagues in all exchanges.

 Accommodation Request Process

-- Email the OSDS with your intent to apply for an accommodation.
+- Email the OSDS with your intent to apply for accommodation.

 - Diagnostic codes

-- Explanation of how your disability affects you in a major life event and subsequently relevant to your need in an academic setting.
+- Explanation of how the student’s disability affects a major life activity and is relevant to the student’s need in an academic setting

 - Audiology Report

 - Ocular Assessment